Virginia State Route 114: Route description

-SR 114 begins at an intersection with US 11 (Lee Highway) in Fairlawn, a community in Pulaski County across the New River from the city of Radford.
-The state highway heads east as a five-lane road with a center left-turn lane through a commercial area.
-East of the commercial area, SR 114 becomes a four-lane divided highway for a short distance before the westbound direction veers onto the eastbound carriageway.
-The state highway continues east as a two-lane two-way road on the southern of two carriageways; the northern carriageway is unused.
-SR 114 continues in this formation to the New River, where the two-lane highway crosses the river closely paralleled by a closed through truss bridge to the north.
+SR 114 begins at an intersection with US 11 (Lee Highway) in Fairlawn, a community in Pulaski County located across the New River from the city of Radford.
+The state highway heads east as a five-lane road with a center left-turn lane through a commercial corridor.
+East of this area, SR 114 transitions into a four-lane divided highway for a short distance before the westbound lanes merge onto the eastbound carriageway.

+The highway continues east as a two-lane, two-way road utilizing the southern of two carriageways; the northern carriageway remains unused.
+SR 114 maintains this configuration until it reaches the New River, where the two-lane road crosses a bridge closely paralleled by a defunct through truss bridge to the north.
 Once in Montgomery County, the state highway crosses over Norfolk Southern Railway's Christiansburg District.
 The westbound carriageway becomes used again just west of the entrance to the Radford Army Ammunition Plant in Centerville.

 SR 114 continues east as a two-lane road on a single carriageway that passes through farmland to the south of Price Mountain on its way to the town of Christiansburg.
 The state highway intersects the Huckleberry Trail, a rail trail, to the south of the New River Valley Mall before intersecting US 460 Business (Franklin Street).
 There, SR 114 expands to a six-lane divided highway that passes through a commercial area between the business route and the partial cloverleaf interchange with US 460 that serves as the highway's eastern terminus.
 Peppers Ferry Road continues east as a divided highway for a short distance beyond the easternmost ramps of the interchange before curving north as two-lane Cinnabar Road, which serves as a frontage road for US 460.